keyuncheng/keyuncheng.github.io/posts/readings/paper/fast/fast24-cole.md

       level of LSM tree; the latter levels are compacted to the disk (called disk levels) through async compaction to reduce the write latency.

+* Column-based storage
+    * Keys are compound keys (address, block_height)； compound keys are represented by 64 bit big numbers
+    * Values are contiguously stored in the same level for the same address (sorted by block height); hence, the MPT's storage overhead is reduced (from internal nodes)
+    * To retrieve a value, COLE searches the MBTree first and then go to disk level with learned indexes

+* LSM-tree structure
+    * First level: Merkle B+Tree
+    * Next levels: on Disk with learned index

-* Write flow (Partial)
+* Write flow
     * Insertion of a state kv pair for the latest block
-        * Using a stream-based manner (Fig. 4); where the old state are flushed from memory to disk through compaction
-        * The write flow is very similar to LSM-tree write operation, where the compound key (address, block height) is first write to in-memory L0 layer, then flush to disk in subsequent layers when the previous layers are full
+        * The write flow is very similar to LSM-tree write operation, where the compound key (address, block height) is first write to in-memory L0 layer (MBTree), then flush to disk in subsequent on-disk levels when the previous levels are full (refer to Fig. 4)
-        * Question: blockchain's write frequency is about one block per 10s, what's the performance overhead in reality?
     * Index construction
-        * Using a linear model called PGM-index to reduce the I/O cost for read operation
+        * Using a learned model referred from PGM-index
-            * Note: I did not understand how to model over the compound keys with the help of convex hull
-            * Question: will blockchain's write overhead affects model training?
+            * It's a linear model based on convex hulls, where the disk page sizes are model parameters (such that the models are generated in a disk-friendly manner)
+            * Given a linear model, COLE can predict the location of the compound key's position in a file
+            * The state's compound key and position are treated as the location on a 2-D plane
+            * The model updates the convex hulls on the 2-D plane in a streaming-based manner; the learned model builds minimal parallelogram based on the convex hull for prediction
+            * For each layer (memory and disk), an index file based on learned index are created
-    * Merkle tree construction (as file)
+    * Merkle file construction
+        * The Merkle file only includes the value files, but not the index files
-        * Streamingly generate the merkle files, but in a concurrent way: all layers are consequently write to multiple merkle files to increase the write throughput, due to the independence of different Merkle Hash Tree layers (I need to validate whether this assumption is true)
+        * The Merkle files are generated in parallel for all layers and stored in multiple Merkle files to increase the write throughput
     * A discussion
         * COLE does not support blockchain forking and designed to work with non-forking blockchains